 Why should I send my child to St. Thomas More School?

-What is the registration protocol for new students?
+What is the Application/Enrollment protocol for new students?

-All new families are encouraged to take a personal tour of the school to see our students and staff “in action”.
-Once you have decided that St. Thomas More School is the best educational fit for your family, the process is as follows:
+All new families are encouraged to visit our school and take a personal tour of the school to see our students and staff “in action”.
+Once you have decided that St. Thomas More School is the best educational fit for your child, the process is as follows:

 - Once registered, you can relax for a while knowing that your child will be included in our student prospects for the following school year (non-Catholics may be put on a waiting list if the 15% non-Catholic limit has already been met and notified if an open spot becomes available).